InfiniteWhispers/promptlibrary/library/mypersona/README.md

 ---

 **Author’s Note:**
 This protocol is for self-mastery, not self-diagnosis.
 Use it to know your design, reclaim your story, and build your relational and digital architecture intentionally.
 You can also use the singleprompt.md to run a compressed version of the analysis.
 Resource files have been included here for your reading enjoyment or bedtime reading material.

+You can take the pdf files and add them to a new project. then add the single prompt file as the instruction prompt.
+Then you can start chats in that project to initiate a new self analysis.

 #PersonaMapping #OCEANModel #DSM5 #MBTI #SelfForensics #AIEnhancedSelfwork #EmotionalArchitecture